Collection Development Policy

 • Scope and coverage, including remote or in-house usage

-• Ease of use by public and evaluation of usage statistics
+• Ease of use by the public and evaluation of usage statistics

 • Quality of content